dkeenan7/LyteFyba/PCB/Readme.txt

 remember the new dx and dy figures from the bottom of the window to use in a + command from now on.
 Click in space to deselect all.
 Context menu in space and choose Pour Copper (with Remove isolated islands).
 Design check.
 Check for silkscreen on pads and fix any.
+You may need to move the text "Fyba" to the diagonally opposite position.

 Replication Procedure (Squiggle-joined CMUs for prismatic cells)